Cooperation with the OSCE

 On April 29-30, 2019 Minsk hosted an international parliamentary conference of the OSCE PA’s Silk Road Support Group “One Belt, One Road: Deepening Cooperation for Sustainable Development and Prosperity” with the participation of the Assembly’s President, G.Tsereteli.

 Minsk is being actively chosen as a site for OSCE events of various formats.
 In October 2018, a high-level OSCE international conference “Preventing and Combating Terrorism in the Digital Age” was held in the capital of Belarus.
 In 2019 alone, Minsk hosted three OSCE regional seminars: on the implementation of UNSCR 1540 (April), on the deactivation of small arms and light weapons (April), on the impact of new information and communication technologies on combating trafficking in persons (July), as well as a seminar on paperless trade and single window development under the OSCE Project “Promoting economic connectivity in the OSCE” (March).

 Belarus supports the priority role of the OSCE in conflict settlement within its area of responsibility, stipulated by the Charter for European Security, based on the respect for sovereignty and territorial integrity of the participating States.

 The Republic of Belarus is interested in a wider use of the scope and potential of the OSCE with a view to strengthening security in the OSCE area and to creating favourable conditions for the development of cooperation.

 Belarus traditionally positions itself as one of the most active and consistent supporters of a transformation of the OSCE into a full-fledged efficient international organization, acting in the interests of all participating States.

-Sweden has taken over the Chairmanship of the OSCE in 2021.
-Poland and North Macedonia will chair the Organization in 2022 and 2023 respectively.
+Poland has taken over the Chairmanship of the OSCE in 2022.
+North Macedonia will chair the Organization in 2023 respectively.